projectkudu/ARMClient/README.md

 ARMClient
 =========

 ARMClient facilitates getting token and ARM resource access.
-The simplest use case is to acquire token `ARMClient.exe login` and http GET CSM resource such as `ARMClient.exe get https://management.azure.com/subscriptions?api-version=2014-04-01`
+The simplest use case is to acquire token `ARMClient.exe login` and http GET ARM resource such as `ARMClient.exe get /subscriptions?api-version=2014-04-01`

 Check out [wiki](https://github.com/projectkudu/ARMClient/wiki) for more details.